The Origins of Nurses Week

 nurses-week

 National Nurses Week is celebrated worldwide from May 6 – 12 every year.
-Nurses are recognized for the important role they play in healthcare and the contributions they have made to society.
+It’s an opportunity to recognize nurses for the crucial role they play in healthcare and the contributions they have made to society.

 To help you get a better understanding of this special celebration, below are some of the most important facts about Nurses Week you should know.